What is Lean Product Development (LPD)?

 Lean development has benefits in many different aspects of NPD:

-• Lean product development creates a single source of the truth for all product development efforts.
+- Lean product development creates a single source of the truth for all product development efforts.

 It accomplishes this by having a single, clear project champion.
-In lean development, team members are dedicated to their product development projects.
-This minimizes churn and improves communication and efficiency.
+In lean product development, team members are dedicated to their product development projects.
+This minimizes churn and improves communication and efficiency. - Lean methodology provides visual work tools that ease workflow and communication.

-These tools include product roadmaps or kanban boards that show the clear flow of work and reduce ambiguity.
-Lean thinking for development projects is also driven by product roadmaps and other visual maps that apply to both incremental improvements to existing products and “blue sky” development.
+These tools include an agile product development roadmap or even kanban boards that show the clear flow of work and reduce ambiguity.
+Lean thinking for development projects is also driven by product roadmaps and other visual maps that apply to both incremental improvements to existing products and “blue sky” development. - Lean fosters constant learning.

-• Lean reduces organizational churn.
+Lean organizations are continually learning and improving.
+One of the tacit assumptions behind lean is that there is usually a more efficient, less wasteful way to do just about anything.
+The lean principles of product development contribute to continuous improvement throughout the organization. - Lean reduces organizational churn.
 Lean is about reducing waste and one of the ways to do that is to improve communications.
 Lean clarifies handoffs and improves alignment.
 Higher quality organizational interactions lead to better products that are more aligned to customer needs, while producing value for all stakeholders.

-• Lean product development also helps reduce time-to-market.
+- Lean product development also helps reduce time-to-market.
 By improving workflows and eliminating non-value-added activities, Lean cuts lead time out of the product development process.
 Time-to-market decreases, and teams have a more timely market entry, which correlates with better top line and bottom line growth.

 How do you implement Lean Product Development?